 ๐บAlcohol is sneaky: it can cause a delayed low hours later โ even overnight โ because the liver gets busy clearing alcohol and stops releasing backup sugar.
 Sweet drinks spike first, then drop.

-๐Rapid insulin acts fast, corrects highs โ but lags, and stacking doses causes lows.
-Basal (long-acting) insulin is steady background coverage all day.
+๐Rapid insulin acts fast, corrects highs โ but lags ~20โ30 min, and stacking doses causes lows.
+Basal (long-acting) insulin is steady background coverage, taken once daily.

-๐Pills differ: Metformin & SGLT2 rarely cause lows; a Sulfonylurea squeezes the pancreas and can; GLP-1 slows digestion and curbs appetite (helps weight & heart).
+๐Pills differ: Metformin & SGLT2 rarely cause lows; a Sulfonylurea squeezes the pancreas and can; GLP-1 (a weekly shot) slows digestion and curbs appetite (helps weight & heart).